tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 Some networks currently rely on manipulating DNS name resolution in order to apply content filtering rules to clients associated with the network.
 Using encrypted DNS resolvers that are not participating in this filtering can bypass such enforcement.
-However, simply blocking connections for filtering can be indistinguishable from a malicious attack from a client's perspective.
+However, simply blocking connections for filtering is indistinguishable from a malicious attack from a client's perspective.

 In order to indicate the presence of filtering requirements, a network deployment